MicrosoftDocs/architecture-center/docs/resiliency/index.md

 Another question is how to roll out an application update.
 We recommend techniques such as blue-green deployment or canary releases, which push updates in highly controlled way to minimize possible impacts from a bad deployment.

 * [Blue-green deployment][blue-green] is a technique where you deploy an update into a separate production environment from the live application.
 After you validate the deployment, switch the traffic routing to the updated version.
-For example, Azure App Service Web Apps enables this with [staging slots][staging-slots].
+For example, Azure App Service Web Apps enables this with staging slots.
 * [Canary releases][canary-release] are similar to blue-green deployment.
 Instead of switching all traffic to the updated version, you roll out the update to a small percentage of users, by routing a portion of the traffic to the new deployment.
 If there is a problem, back off and revert to the old deployment.
 Otherwise, route more traffic to the new version, until it gets 100% of traffic.

 Whatever approach you take, make sure that you can roll back to the last-known good-deployment, in case the new version is not functioning.
 Also, if errors occur, it must be possible to tell from the application logs which version caused the error.